Luis D. Ortiz Closes Door On ‘Million Dollar Listing’: Why He’s Leaving New York For Good

 “I have learned so much; about business, life and most importantly about myself.
 But at this point, I feel that I am trying to get more juice out of an already squeezed fruit,” Luis D. Ortiz continues in his Instagram post, according to Bravo, adding, “Some will say, have you really gotten everything out of New York, referring to whether I have made enough money in order to say such a thing.
 Well, I have never been driven by money so my argument, which I don’t need to make, is that yes, for now, New York has run its course for me.”

 So, what does Luis D. Ortiz expect to do in Paris?
 Well, he already has some dreams and expectations.
 Apparently, he has been listening to French music and preparing himself for the cultural scene in France.
 He has also been drinking French wine and watching French films.
-In other words, he has been falling in love with a country and a city and he’s just a month away from moving there.
+In other words, he has been falling in love with a country and a city, and he’s just a month away from moving there.
 It’s possible that Luis is already making some professional plans in Paris.

 Luis D. Ortiz Has a Touching Tribute for Assistant Ronita Kalra on Her “Magical” Wedding Day https://t.co/H8Nf2kHJWV pic.twitter.com/X3UI0poPRm